spithash/ipset-blacklist-script/README.md

 **Note:** This script is a quick hack suitable primarily for embedded devices (OpenWRT, LEDE) rather than a complete solution for server.
 For the latter, have a look at [FireHOL](http://firehol.org/) and its excellent [FireHOL IP Lists](http://iplists.firehol.org/) add-on.
 Have a look at the **FireHOL** section further down.

-Special thanks to the Initial Author of this script Pawel Krawczyk https://github.com/kravietz/blacklist-scripts - That repo is now archived so I decided to clone it because I find it useful.
+Special thanks to the Initial Author of this script <a href="https://github.com/kravietz/blacklist-scripts" target="_blank" rel="nofollow">Pawel Krawczyk</a>
+ - That repo is now archived so I decided to clone it because I find it useful.

 ## Available blacklists
 If you decide to use this script, these are the blacklists available by default: